Restaurants in Hobbs, Eunice defy state's orders to shut down

-State officials on Thursday suspended the Outdoor Grill's permits in Hobbs and Eunice.
+State officials on Thursday suspended Outlaw Grill’s permits in Hobbs and Eunice.

 “These restaurants are operating in violation of state food safety laws and must cease all operations immediately,” the Environment Department said in a statement.
 “Failing to do so may result in additional enforcement measures.
 If the restaurants correct the violations, they may request that NMED reinstate their food service permit.”

 The battle over indoor restaurant service is being waged in the courtroom.
-The state Supreme Court is expected to hear arguments in the coming weeks over whether to overturn the state's restrictions on dine-in service.
+The state Supreme Court is expected to decide in the coming weeks whether to overturn the state’s restrictions on dine-in service.

 The state banned indoor dining in mid-March as it tried to slow the spread of the novel coronavirus.
 The governor partially lifted the ban in early June by allowing restaurants to resume indoor seating at 50 percent of capacity.
-But she reinstated the ban earlier this month when the state's cases began to spike.
+But she reinstated the ban in July when the state’s cases began to spike.

-The New Mexico Restaurant Association has asked the state to reconsider, pointing out that some 200 eateries have gone out of business since the start of the pandemic.

-It isn't the only restaurant to refuse to follow the state's orders.
-The Environment Department said it is "pursuing further enforcement" against nine other establishments that continue to serve customers after their food service permits were suspended earlier this month.
+Outlaw Grill isn’t the only restaurant to refuse to follow the state’s orders.
+The Environment Department said it is “pursuing further enforcement” against nine other establishments that continue to serve customers after their food service permits were suspended last month.

 Those restaurants include: